Nextdoor/k8s-charts/charts/rollout-app/README.md

 Argo [`Rollout`][rollout] custom resource.
 See the [Argo Rollouts - Kubernetes Progressive Delivery Controller][argo_rollouts] for more information about how these work, and the various custom resource definitions.

+## Upgrade Notes

+### 0.0.x -> 0.1.x

+**NEW: Optional sidecar and init containers**

+We have added the ability to define init and sidecar containers for your pod.
+This can be helpful if your application requires bootstrapping or additional applications to function.
+They can be added via `initContainers` and `extraContainers` parameters respectively.
+It is important to note that these containers are defined using native helm definition rather than the template scheme this chart provides.

 ## Rollout Resources Supported